-The emotional impact of this was important for the Speech and Language Therapist to be able to empathise with and having prior knowledge about the rate of deterioration helped support the session and patient.
+The emotional impact of this was important for the SLTto be able to empathise with and having prior knowledge about the rate of deterioration helped support the session and patient.

 This may also reinforce the benefit of early discussions about future communication needs depending upon how much the person with MSA knows and understands about the course of their condition.